Dressing-de-Laurianne/backend/README.md

 ## TODO

-- Check and validate image upload and serving for items (media support)
+- Check and validate image upload and serving for items (media support).
-- Switch the environment to production mode (update settings, security, etc.)
+- Switch the environment to production mode (update settings, security, etc.).
+- Add tests to each API endpoints.
+- Adapt the front to use this new API version.